nationalparkservice/DRR_Template/vignettes/HowToUseThisTemplate.md

 - `data` The data folder contains three subfolders for managing datasets used and generated during report production.

   - `raw` is for all source data sets used as the basis for a report.
 These can either be raw (non-QCed) datasets, or final citable datasets from prior works.
-The `getDataPackage` function from the `DSTools` package above will download and unpack datapackages into the raw directory.
   - `temp` is intended to house datasets generated during production of the report that are retained for later use in processing (and to help save progress in analyses that require multiple steps).
-The starting chunk of the template will generate a `reportParameters.RData` dataset of all parameters from the YAML header for later use in the report and associated data packages.
+The starting chunk of the template will generate a `reportParameters.RData` dataset of all parameters from the YAML header for later use in the report.
   - `final` is for any final datasets that are to be included in data packages.

-- `dataPackages` is where the working files for *creating* data packages are held.
-The folder contains a single `DataPackageTemplate` folder that should be duplicated for each data package to be created.
-The files in the `DataPackageTemplate` folder are required of the EMLAssemblyline package, and are discussed in further detail below and the separate vignette for creating data packages.
-Folders and contents are as follows:

-  - `data_objects` is for all data files and the manifest (readme) file describing the contents of the data package.
-  - `metadata_templates` is a series of files that are either created (or must be edited) before generating the metadata.
-  - `eml` which is where the final eml file will end up.
-  - `run_EMLassemblylne_for_XX.R` script file, that will take a "final" dataset, create the metadata and manifest files, and zip them up into a data package for publication to the NPS Data Store.

 - `figures` contains all the figures for the data release report

 - `output` is where the zipped data packages from the script above are written.